vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

 # List of TB and Pneumonia Chest X-ray Datasets
-A list of publicly available Tuberculosis (TB) and Pneumonia chest x-ray image sources.
+A list of publicly available Tuberculosis (TB) and Pneumonia chest x-ray datasets.

 Last Updated: 13 Feb 2023